federico-paolillo/contentful-nextjs-spike/README.md

 Integration with Contentful uses the [Content Delivery GraphQL API](https://www.contentful.com/developers/docs/references/graphql/).
 To speed-up development and avoid mistakes the application is using [`@graphql-codegen`](https://www.the-guild.dev/graphql/codegen) to automagically generate TypeScript type definitions and operations.
 All GraphQL API calls are made with [`graphql-request`](https://github.com/prisma-labs/graphql-request).

-`@graphql-codegen` is configured bye `codegen.ts` to use three plugins: [`typescript`](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript), [`typescript-operations`](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript-operations) and [`typescript-graphql-requests`](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript-graphql-request).
+`@graphql-codegen` is configured by `codegen.ts` to use three plugins: [`typescript`](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript), [`typescript-operations`](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript-operations) and [`typescript-graphql-requests`](https://www.the-guild.dev/graphql/codegen/plugins/typescript/typescript-graphql-request).
 We are not using the client preset because it severely [limits the configuration options](https://github.com/dotansimha/graphql-code-generator/blob/d00c9867d3a568ccae099237400851281d05cff6/packages/presets/client/src/index.ts#L72) that can be passed to it.
 Additionally, specifying again the same plugins declared in the preset will duplicate the generated TypeScript definitions. `typescript-graphql-request` can [output only to a single file](https://github.com/dotansimha/graphql-code-generator/blob/d00c9867d3a568ccae099237400851281d05cff6/packages/plugins/typescript/graphql-request/src/index.ts#L45), in our case it is `contentful/gql.g.ts`.

 Configuration is loaded using [`dotenv`](https://github.com/motdotla/dotenv), you have to setup a file named `.env.local` that has the actual configuration values.
 See `.env.example` for the list of entries that you need to configure.
+Environment variables are typed through `dotenv.d.ts`, these typings are manual so watch your typos.

+There is one [API Route](https://nextjs.org/docs/api-routes/introduction) available under `posts/revalidate` that is used to triggere [revalidation](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation) (using Incremental Static Regeneration) of the Blog Posts index page on-demand to keep the index up-to-date with Blog Posts published or unpublished.
+This API is called automatically by [Contentful Web Hooks](https://www.contentful.com/developers/docs/concepts/webhooks/) anytime a new Blog Post is published or unpublished.
+Single Blog Post pages are not revalidated, but any page for new Blog Posts that was not generated at build time is rendered and cached using `fallback: "blocking"`.

 It goes without saying that you _have to_ use my Contenful CMS space or create your own space and mimic my data, see: `contentful/queries` to get an idea of the Content Types that you need to have.